tom-mi/iBrew/README.md

     but the differences between levels seem the same.
 This means that the water level detection is probably weight based and that calibration is done at the base, which then remembers the weight for 'off base'.
-To detect an empty kettle, the connecting device must account for the weight of the kettle itSmarter.
+To detect an empty kettle, the connecting device must account for the weight of the kettle.

+    (yeah, not! the watersensor becomes higher if the temperature becomes higher...)

   Wireless Network: